Language processing in the brain

 Dual stream connectivity between the auditory cortex and frontal lobe of monkeys and humans.
 Top: The auditory cortex of the monkey (left) and human (right) is schematically depicted on the supratemporal plane and observed from above (with the parieto- frontal operculi removed).
 Bottom: The brain of the monkey (left) and human (right) is schematically depicted and displayed from the side.
 Orange frames mark the region of the auditory cortex, which is displayed in the top sub-figures.
 Top and Bottom: Blue colors mark regions affiliated with the ADS, and red colors mark regions affiliated with the AVS (dark red and blue regions mark the primary auditory fields).
 Material was copied from this source, which is available under a Creative Commons Attribution 4.0 International License.

 In psycholinguistics, language processing refers to the way humans use words to communicate ideas and feelings, and how such communications are processed and understood.
-Language processing is considered to be a uniquely human ability that is not produced with the same grammatical understanding or systematicity in even human's closest primate relatives.
+Language processing is considered to be a uniquely human ability that is not produced with the same grammatical understanding or systematicity in even humans' closest primate relatives.

 Throughout the 20th century the dominant model for language processing in the brain was the Geschwind–Lichteim–Wernicke model, which is based primarily on the analysis of brain-damaged patients.
 However, due to improvements in intra-cortical electrophysiological recordings of monkey and human brains, as well non-invasive techniques such as fMRI, PET, MEG and EEG, an auditory pathway consisting of two parts has been revealed and a two-streams model has been developed.
-In accordance with this model, there are two pathways that connect the auditory cortex to the frontal lobe, each pathway accounting for different linguistic roles.
+In accordance with this model, two pathways connect the auditory cortex to the frontal lobe, each pathway accounting for different linguistic roles.
 The auditory ventral stream pathway is responsible for sound recognition, and is accordingly known as the auditory 'what' pathway.
 The auditory dorsal stream in both humans and non-human primates is responsible for sound localization, and is accordingly known as the auditory 'where' pathway.
 In humans, this pathway (especially in the left hemisphere) is also responsible for speech production, speech repetition, lip-reading, and phonological working memory and long-term memory.
-In accordance with the 'from where to what' model of language evolution, the reason the ADS is characterized with such a broad range of functions is that each indicates a different stage in language evolution.
+In accordance with the 'from where to what' model of language evolution, The reason the ADS is characterized with such a broad range of functions is that each indicates a different stage in language evolution.

 The division of the two streams first occurs in the auditory nerve where the anterior branch enters the anterior cochlear nucleus in the brainstem which gives rise to the auditory ventral stream.
 The posterior branch enters the dorsal and posteroventral cochlear nucleus to give rise to the auditory dorsal stream.

 Language processing can also occur in relation to signed languages or written content.